Earth Notes: About Earth Notes aka EOUUpdated 2023-08-28.

 - Description of the origin or thanks in the body text and/or image

-Here is Damon's home page for a bit more on him.
+See Damon's home page for a bit more on him, education, CV, etc.

-Here's how Damon got into optimising energy after being a UK Internet pioneer, working in defence, oil and banking!
+Here's how Damon got into optimising energy after being a UK Internet pioneer.
+Then working in defence, oil and banking.